 The second lesson: Saving ones life also pertains to way of life, manner of living.
 It includes our hopes, our dreams, our aspirations, our traditions, our attitudes and relationships, all of these things that have come from this world, and the world helps to form and make us what we are, in many cases in opposition to God.
 Because the carnal mind is enmity against God, and this is why John warns in I John 2:15 to love not the world.
 The world is cosmos.
 It is the world apart from God.
 It is human society organized and regulated upon false principles, false values, the lust of the flesh, the lust of the eyes, and the pride of life, and it is these things that have made us what we are before God calls us and it is these things that we have to repent of and be converted from.

-Brethren, life, conversion, science, tells us that there cannot be a vacuum in life, and when we are swept clean by God's forgiveness and His Holy Spirit, something must be done to keep it clean, to keep it holy, to keep it separated from the world.
+Brethren, life, conversion, and science tell us that there cannot be a vacuum in life, and when we are swept clean by God's forgiveness and His Holy Spirit, something must be done to keep it clean, to keep it holy, to keep it separated from the world.
 No man can serve two masters and therefore— please get this—there cannot be neutrality in terms of what it is that gets our loyalty.
 It will either be God or the world.

 I Corinthians 7:13-14 And a woman who has a husband who does not believe, if he is willing to live with her, let her not divorce him.
 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.

 The way to God was open to Lot's wife because of her husband being converted.
-The problem was that she failed to take advantage of all the privileges that were given to her: her contact with Abraham, having a converted husband to whom she apparently was little or no help to in this regard, even in all likelihood being witness to Melchizedek Himself and having the two messengers or God, and perhaps Melchizedek Himself come to their rescue before destroying Sodom.
+The problem was that she failed to take advantage of all the privileges that were given to her: her contact with Abraham, having a converted husband to whom she apparently was little or no help to in this regard, even in all likelihood being witness to Melchizedek Himself, and having the two messengers of God, and perhaps Melchizedek Himself, come to their rescue before destroying Sodom.
 She dropped the ball.
 The lesson is: to whom much is given, much is required.
+"Remember Lot's wife."

-Remember Lot's wife.
 In my estimation never has so much been given in the way of opportunity to really know God through His Word than has been given to the end-time church, and yet when Christ said, "When the Son of Man comes, will He find faith on earth?", the question is something each of us must answer individually.
 Will He find faith in me?
-Or will my loyalties as shown by my conduct really be found elsewhere.
+Or will my loyalties, as shown by my conduct, really be found elsewhere.